 A self-taught photographer, Genthe opened a portrait studio in San Francisco in the late 1890s.
-His clientele grew to include celebrities such as silent actress Nance O’Neil, theater legend Sarah Bernhardt, poet Nora May French, and author Jack London.
+His clientele grew to include personages like silent actress Nance O’Neil, theater legend Sarah Bernhardt, poet Nora May French, and author Jack London.
 In 1911 Genthe moved to New York City, where he concentrated primarily on portraiture, photographing such towering figures as Theodore Roosevelt, Woodrow Wilson, and John D. Rockefeller.
 And all the while, he was photographing cats.
-Among the more than 1,000 images of Genthe’s photographs in the Library of Congress Collection in the ARTstor Digital Library, there are 82 that include cats, usually accompanying women, but occasionally alone.
+Among the more than 1,000 images of Genthe’s photographs in the Library of Congress Collection in the Artstor Digital Library, there are 82 that include cats, usually accompanying women, but occasionally alone.
 More than half of these feature his beloved cat Buzzer (or perhaps that should be “Buzzers,” as he used that name for four cats).

-Our slide show is made up of some highlights featuring Buzzer; search the ARTstor Digital Library for Genthe and cat to see all of the photographer’s feline friends.
+Our slide show is made up of some highlights featuring Buzzer; search the Artstor Digital Library for Genthe and cat to see all of the photographer’s feline friends.